Facebook Cover Photo Resizer

 Verify headline readability, logo spacing, and edge safety in both desktop and mobile previews.
 Also confirm color consistency against your profile image so the page header and avatar feel like one visual system instead of separate disconnected.

 Yes.
-It is built for iterative banner publishing, so you can adjust copy, swap hero imagery, and export quickly while preserving the same structural layout.
+It is built for iterative cover photo publishing, so you can adjust copy, swap hero imagery, and export quickly while preserving the same structural layout.
 That keeps recurring promotions consistent without spending time rebuilding alignment.

 Yes, our image resizing tool is completely free to use.
 No registration required, no watermarks, and no hidden fees.
 Simply upload your image and resize it to your desired dimensions.